May 06, 2020

 Any blockage or break can cause drains to back up, and possibly foundations to flood and, in a worst-case scenario, sewer contamination of your home.

-But cracks, heavy corrosion, and sever root intrusion require more intensive repair.
+But cracks, heavy corrosion, and severe root intrusion require more intensive repair.

 Traditionally, this meant the difficult and messy job of digging up the sewer pipe (aka trenching) and either replacing the pipe entirely or, if your home has a cast iron sewer pipe, replacing the broken section.